ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 width="80%" alt="Sign-in flow" title="Sign-in flow">
 </a>

-1. When a user clicks 'Sign-in with Google', an authentication request is sent to Google.
+1. When a user clicks 'Sign in with Google', an authentication request is sent to Google.
 2. Upon successful authentication, the user's credentials are returned as a JSON Web Token (JWT) to the page.
 3. JavaScript code on the page forwards the JWT to `/auth/login`, an authentication endpoint prepared using FastAPI.
 4. The JWT is then verified using a certificate fetched from Google.